-There are six smaller aqueducts on the Peak Forest Canal, all of which are worthy of note.
-Three of these are on the Lower Peak Forest Canal and three are on the Upper.
+There are five noteworthy smaller aqueducts on the Peak Forest Canal, three on the lower level and two on the upper level.

 Lower Peak Forest Canal